pekimnjenga/ecommerce-site-sports/README.md

 ### ecommerce-site-sports
-An simple and elegant ecommerce platform for selling sports items — built with Django, styled with Bootstrap 5, css and html, and powered by M-PESA Daraja API for seamless mobile payments.
+An simple ecommerce platform for selling sports items — built with Django, styled with Bootstrap 5, css and html, and powered by M-PESA Daraja API for seamless mobile payments.

 ### Features
 - Add sports items to cart
 - Enter phone number and address
 - Receive M-PESA STK Push prompt
 - Redirected to a success page upon payment confirmation
+- Contains orders page for tracking the order,i.e, order ID, items ordered and delivery status
 - Payment audit and callback handling via Daraja API
 - Deployed on [Render](https://render.com)
 - Database hosted on [Supabase](https://supabase.com)